Prag8855/aab/content/guides/losing-your-job.md

 ### Tell your health insurance

 When you lose your job, you keep your health insurance.
 The coverage does not change.
-Only the price can change.[^6]
+Only the price can change.[^6] If you have [private health insurance](/glossary/private%20Krankenversicherung), you might need to switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).

 **[What happens to your health insurance ↓](#what-happens-to-your-health-insurance)**

 ## After you leave your job

-### Register as unemployed

-You must register as unemployed at the *[Agentur für Arbeit](/glossary/Bundesagentur%20f%C3%BCr%20Arbeit)*.
-You can do this [online](https://www.arbeitsagentur.de/arbeitslos-melden/), [by phone](tel:+498004555500) or in person at the *Jobcenter*.
-You can do this up to 3 months before your last day of work.
-You must do it **before your second day of unemployment**.

-**[Register as unemployed](https://www.arbeitsagentur.de/arbeitslos-melden/)** - Agentur für Arbeit

 ### Make a tax declaration